aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-tables/applying-formatting/_index.md

 ![formatting-cell-color-aspose-words-net](applying-formatting_7.png)

-The following code example demonstrates how to format a table and cell with different borders and shadings.
+The following code example shows how to format a table and cell with different borders and shadings.

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Programming-Documents-Tables-ApplyFormatting-FormatTableAndCellWithDifferentBorders.cs" >}}

 ## Specifying Table and Cell Widths

-A table in a Microsoft word document provides many different ways to size a table and individual cells.
+A table in a Microsoft word document provides a few different ways to size a table and individual cells.
 These properties allow considerable control over the overall appearance and behavior of the table.
 This article gives an in-depth look into how the different width calculation properties of tables work and provides information which will allow you to gain full control of how table widths are calculated.
 This is useful to know in such cases where a table layout does not appear as expected.

 ### Different Widths on Table